Prof. Leonard O Sullivan

 Exploring opportunities to improve clinical outcome in laparoscopic abdominal surgery using human factors methods to identify specific design needs.

 A lower-body, upper-body and full-body assistive exoskeletons which supports older adults in carrying out their daily tasks, and participating in occupational and social activities.

 Design Factors' Additive Manufacturing team at the University of Limerick offers 3D Printing services to both research bodies and to industry.

 Development of a Fuzzy Front End design framework to optimise commercial success of low risk medical device development

-The aim of this research is to develop an alternative approach which focuses on unmet user and clinical needs in low risk medical devices
+The aim of this research is to focus on developing an alternative approach to determine unmet user and clinical needs in low risk medical devices.

 6 week sponsored industry collaborations – with the aim of exploring and making sense of multiple diverse and challenging 'real world' design briefs.

 SoloPEP is an Enterprise Ireland funded commercialisation project that aims to deliver a disposable positive expiratory pressure device to patients suffering from Cystic Fibrosis, emphysema and COPD.